cloudflare/cf-ui/discussions/all-the-npm-packages.md

 ### Thinking

-We have a bunch of separate JavaScript applications at CloudFlare both internal and external.
+We have a bunch of separate JavaScript applications at Cloudflare both internal and external.

 Sharing code between all these applications is important– we don't want to